Sayrarh/Ethernaut-Challenge-Review/Delegate.md

 }
 ```
 #### CODE EXPLOITS
 The caller of the function "pwn()" will become the owner of the contract.
-This alone is not significant for us because we don’t need to gain ownership of this contract, but just keep it in mind for what’s coming next.

 ```solidity
 function pwn() public {